joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 ## Tools Used

 * **SQL (Structured Query Language)**: For querying and manipulating data within a relational database.
-* **Relational Database System (e.g., PostgreSQL, MySQL, SQL Server, SQLite)**: The environment where the data would be loaded and SQL queries executed.
+* **Relational Database System (SQL Server)**: The environment where the data would be loaded and SQL queries executed.
-* **Database Client Tool**: Any tool capable of connecting to and executing SQL queries against the chosen database (e.g., DBeaver, SQL Workbench, pgAdmin, MySQL Workbench).
+* **Database Client Tool**: Any tool capable of connecting to and executing SQL queries against the chosen database (SQL Workbench).

 ## Step-by-Step Analysis Process (using SQL)